mikaelbr/gulp-gitmodified/README.md

 ## Usage

-A plugin for Gulp to get an object stream of modified files on git.
+A plugin for Gulp to get an object stream of git status files on git (e.g. modified, deleted, untracked, etc).

-**Note:** Highly experimental.
-There is no tests yet and it's in early alpha.
-Tests will come soon.

 First, install `gulp-gitmodified` as a development dependency: